 Creating a Family has many resources on choosing an adoption agency.
 A few we think you will find particularly helpful are:

-- Finding the Right Adoption Agency for You (1 hr radio interview with experts)
+- Finding the Right Adoption Agency for You (1 hr. radio show with experts)

 - Ten Tips For Choosing A Domestic Open Adoption Agency (factsheet)

 - Worksheet for Comparing Adoption Agency Costs (printable worksheet)

 - The Adoption Home Study (blog post)

 - Red Flags for Unethical Adoption Agencies (factsheet)

 Many more Creating a Family radio interviews with experts, videos, blogs, fact sheets, and Q and A’s with Experts on finding the right adoption agency can be found at the icons below.Image credit: Russ Allison Loar